 66. Compile a list of useful templates and teach people how to use them

 Any blog post ideas that can save your readers time, money, or energy is going to be popular with your readers.
-Templates are valuable tools that can help people magnify their efforts.
+Templates (like my blog post templates and printable blog planner bundle) are valuable tools that can help people magnify their efforts.
 Search the web for the best templates that can be used in your niche and teach your readers how to use them.
 Can’t find any templates?
 Create your own.

 67. Make a case study out of your last marketing campaign and share what you learned

 Marketing advice is always a hot topic for blog content ideas today.
 Dissect your last marketing campaign and analyze what went well and what didn’t.
 If the campaign was a hit, your readers will be eager to read your case study and replicate your success.
 If the campaign was a disaster, even better.
 In the words of the great master Yoda: “The greatest teacher, failure is.”
 Sharing your failures could help others avoid a similar fate.

 68. Create a do’s and don’ts list for people looking to build a career in your industry

 Every industry is littered with hidden obstacles and traps that only a few are able to decipher and navigate through to success.
 Give your readers a head start in their careers through these kinds of blog post ideas with a simple do’s and don’ts article.
 Highlight the risks, identify the opportunities, shine a light on the best affiliate programs they should join if they’re a blogger—and alert them to any potential missteps that could sabotage their career prospects.

 69. Identify ways people can make their resume stand out in your space